dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 + **Quantization** - Forcing a model to use a less accurate storage format i.e. from 32-bit floating point (FP32) to 8-bit integer (INT8).

-⚡ **P/S**: Used together or separately results in a smaller and faster model!
+⚡ **P/S**: Used together or separately both pruning and quantization result in a smaller and faster model!

 {{< /notice >}}

-How do we do it?
-It's by using [SparseML](https://github.com/neuralmagic/sparseml) - an open-source library by Neural Magic.
+How do we sparsify models?

+Using [SparseML](https://github.com/neuralmagic/sparseml) - an open-source library by Neural Magic.
 With SparseML you can sparsify neural networks by applying pre-made **recipes** to the model.
 You can also modify the recipes to suit your needs.